 Reminder: In many situations, it is actually less expensive to rent a vehicle or fly than to use your personal vehicle (see Vehicle, Rental of below).

 - Use is reimbursed based upon the number of kilometers driven multiplied by the current kilometric rate.
 Kilometric rates are normally adjusted annually on July 1st to match Government of Saskatchewan rates.
 For current rates see Personal Vehicle field description on the Completing a Travel Expense Claim Form help document.
 Note: Depending on circumstances, interim rate adjustments may be recommended to the Associate Vice-President (Financial Services) for approval.

 - Costs for long-distance trips are not to exceed full economy airfare unless there is more than one individual traveling or stops are required for business purposes.
 Full economy airfare is further defined as being equivalent to booking an economy airline ticket two weeks in advance.

-- Individuals must complete and attach a Vehicle Kilometer Log form if more than one trip or more than one location is being claimed on a Travel Expense Claim form.
+- Individuals must complete and attach a Vehicle Kilometer Log form if more than one trip or more than one location is being claimed on an Expense Report.
 For an example of a completed Vehicle Kilometer Log click here.